codepath/android_guides/Automating-Publishing-to-the-Play-Store.md

 |publishRelease               | Uploads everything.                                                  |
 |bootstrapReleasePlayResources| Fetch data from the Play Store & bootstrap the required files/folders|

-You can now type the following gradle commands such as the follwoing:
+You can now type the following gradle commands such as the following:

 ```bash
 ./gradlew publishApkRelease
 ```